The 2016 Eurocon – Barcelona, Spain

 Attendance was good with over 850 attendees from 34 different nations.
 The Guests of Honour were also international:-

 The Con took place in a well-situated educational/cultural establishment, CCCB (Centre de Cultura Contemporania de Barcelona).
 The halls and rooms were fine and, unlike some Eurocon locations, there was a bar to hang out in!
 Food was available there and there must have been another twenty restaurants/cafes/bars within a five minute walk.
 The excellent Con hotel, Hotel Catalonia, was nearby.
-This was the location for the pre-Con Thursday night party and the Dead Dog party on the Sunday night.
+This was the location for the pre-Con Thursday night party and the (unofficial) Dead Dog Party on the Sunday night (the official dead dog party was at the Moritz Brewery on the Monday -- the day after --the con at noon).

 There were seven programme streams each with items beginning 15minutes apart, i.e. 10:00am, 10:15am, 10:30am, etc. with up to four items starting at the same time.
 Allowing for overlaps, deciding what to go to was tricky but it was great to have so many choices.